yaswanthteja/Azure_AI_900/README.md

 - Use official Microsoft resources: Microsoft provides a variety of free resources for the AI-900 exam, including a study guide, sample questions, and reference material.
 Make sure to use these resources to prepare for the exam.
 - Take practice tests: Take advantage of practice tests to gauge your knowledge and identify areas where you need to focus your studies.
 - Manage your time: The exam has a time limit of 60 minutes.
 Make sure you manage your time effectively and don’t spend too much time on any single question.

+### Test Pattern(2024)

+- First login 30 minutes before the chosen slot time.
+- Next, you can see the document verification process to verify we need to use mobile for uploading the documents.
+-
+- The Actual Test consists of 45 minutes(without verification process time ) with 44 questions  which contains
+   - Multiple Questions Answers
+   - Drag and drop
+   - Scenario-based Questions